TechsophyOfficial/awgment-package/README.md

                 awgment-package$ cd kind-linux-local/
 ```

-Add a file localEnv.sh with below variable definition for your environment details.
-Give the file execute permission
+Edit file localEnv.sh to manage your environment ports, below defaults are used, if they are already bound please change them.

 ```
         export reg_name='kind-registry'
         export reg_port='5001'
-                export postgres_host=<postgres hostname>
-                export postgres_port=<postgres port>
-                export mongo_host=<mongo hostname>
-                export mongo_port=<mongo port>
-                export docker_user=<repo username>
-                export docker_password=<repo password>
+        export http_port=8080

 ```
 <p>
-Please ensure that the ports are allowed in your firewall and you are able to connect using default clients with  details.<br/>
+Please ensure that the database (mongo and postgres) are allowed in your firewall and you are able to connect using default clients with IP details.<br/>
 Please refer to [Troubleshooting](##Troubleshooting) for solution to common issues.
 </p>
-Execute the following commands to create kind cluster and set it up with basic installations
+Execute the following commands to create kind cluster and set it up with basic installations including nginx controller.
 <p>

 ```